Zelong-Chen/Zelong-Chen/README.md

 • Explored transactional data and customer demographics to determine customer trends and behavior in order to highlight new potential high value customers.
 • Steps involved data quality assessment, data cleaning/processing, model training & validation, and visualization using dashboards to communicate data insights that can drive marketing and business decisions.

-**Key Skills:** Tableau, Predictive Analysis (Regression Analysis, Decision Trees), Business Analytics
+**Key Skills:** Tableau, Python, Predictive Analysis (Regression Analysis, Decision Trees), Business Analytics

 **Snapshot:**